StratifyLabs/API/README.md

 ### Method Chaining

-Having a per thread error context, allows for very powerful (and concise) code using method chaining.
+Having a per-thread error context allows for very powerful (and concise) code using method chaining.
 This approach also helps to create strong arguments that are hard for application developers to use incorrectly.

 ```c++
 class Point {